vfarah-if/GitPlayground/README.md

 ## Database indaba

 This is an opportunity to redesign the data store with data persistance of your choice.
-You will need to realise that

 ### Business Requirements